|

 those which are alternatives to the cultural

-norms or less institutionalized), advance
+norms or less institutionalized) including

-planning issues, necessary
+advance planning issues, necessary

 documents (death certificates,